Pension Bible

 The underpin mechanism: For each affected LGPS member, the scheme will calculate both:

-If the final salary calculation produces a higher pension, the LGPS automatically pays the higher amount.
+If the final salary underpin produces a higher pension, the LGPS applies the underpin.
 The member does not need to request it, elect it, or do anything active.

 LGPS members: If you are an active or deferred LGPS member who joined before April 2012 and were still in service during the remedy period, your administering authority should be applying the underpin to your benefits.
 Check your annual benefit statement — it should note whether an underpin applies to your benefits and, if so, the underpin value.